evantimms/jsoc_frontend_interview/README.md

 #### Feature 2

 We wish to add a feature which displays the Transparency dataset based on the attacks priority - either as low, medium, or high.
-The priority is assigned to an attack based on the following table:
+The priority is assigned to an attack based on the following table of ratings:

 | Category                            | Low   | Medium | High  |
 | :---------------------------------- | :---- | :----- | :---- |